FH-Potsdam/the-lab-will-be-open-again/README.md

 ## Why?

-Because Fabian Morón Zirfas is moving on?
+Because Fabian Morón Zirfas is moving on.